 Regularly acting for trading banks (ANZ National Bank, Bank of New Zealand, Kiwibank, The Co-Operative Bank (formerly PSIS) and Rabobank) and other financiers on contested enforcement of security matters.

-- Board Member, RITANZ (Restructuring, Insolvency and Turnaround Association of New Zealand)
+- Member, Restructuring, Insolvency and Turnaround Association New Zealand Inc (RITANZ)

-- Ranked as a Leading Individual – Restructuring and Insolvency, The Legal 500 Asia Pacific
+- Recognised, Restructuring and Insolvency, The Legal 500 Asia-Pacific

 - Tier 1 team, Dispute Resolution, The Legal 500 Asia-Pacific

 - Tier 1 team, Restructuring and Insolvency, The Legal 500 Asia-Pacific